|Office: 658 Allen Center (directions)||Computer Science & Engineering

 - Chloé Kiddon (Co-advised with Yejin Choi)

 - Congratulations to Yoav and Kenton for winning a best paper award for Broad-coverage CCG Semantic Parsing with AMR at EMNLP 2015.

-- Mike released EasySRL, a joint CCG and SRL parser that uses a fast A* algorithm.
+- Mike released EasySRL, a joint CCG and SRL parser that builds wide-coverage logical forms and uses a fast A* algorithm.

 - Kenton released UW Time, a context-dependent semantic parser for detecting and resolving time expressions.